 Both are also backed by deposits of U.S. dollars and use their cash deposits to invest in stable financial instruments.
 USDC is backed entirely by cash and debt instruments, while USDT is backed by cash, commercial paper and other money market instruments, plus a smattering of crypto holdings and loans.
 But there is a major difference: USDC claims to be backed by 100% of cash and U.S. debt, while Tether held $24.2 billion in indeterminate commercial paper, as of December 2021.

-Both of these coins differ from decentralized stablecoins like UST (Terra USD) and DAI, which peg their coins to the U.S. dollar through code and complicated monetary mechanisms.
+Both of these coins differ from decentralized stablecoins like DAI, which pegs their coin to the U.S. dollar through code and complicated monetary mechanisms.

 Why Wealthsimple Crypto?

 Wealthsimple Crypto lets you buy and sell cryptocurrencies all in one easy-to-use app.
 And as Canada’s first regulated crypto platform, you can trust that your coins are in good hands.
 How simple is it?

 - Sign up in minutes right from your phone or laptop